tbanks582/Osteo-Proposal/README.md

 # Introduction
-Every decade Healthcare.gov produces a set of goals for public health in the United States called <a name="https://health.gov/healthypeople">‘Healthy People’.</a> This created some standards for change in screening for Osteoporosis, as well as for improving treatment proportions for those with osteoporosis.
+Every decade Healthcare.gov produces a set of goals for public health in the United States called <a href="https://health.gov/healthypeople">‘Healthy People’.</a> This created some standards for change in screening for Osteoporosis, as well as for improving treatment proportions for those with osteoporosis.
 They also set a preventative standard for reducing hospitalizations from hip fractures in older adults (from 5.7 to 4.6 per thousand older adults per year).
-The <a name="https://health.gov/healthypeople/objectives-and-data/browse-objectives/osteoporosis/reduce-hip-fractures-among-older-adults-o-02/evidence-based-resources">'evidence-based resources'</a> the page supplies talk about drug treatments and screening, they completely miss one of the most important preventative measures to reduce the likelihood of osteoporosis - exercise.
+The <a href="https://health.gov/healthypeople/objectives-and-data/browse-objectives/osteoporosis/reduce-hip-fractures-among-older-adults-o-02/evidence-based-resources">'evidence-based resources'</a> the page supplies talk about drug treatments and screening, they completely miss one of the most important preventative measures to reduce the likelihood of osteoporosis - exercise.

-my links don't work in md here >:C

 # Proposed Methods <a name="prop"></a>
 ## Methods
 asd123
 ## Participants
 We wanted our sample to be representative of the people who most likely stood to gain the most from adherence to the exercise routine.
 Because of this, we chose
 ## Exclusion criteria
 asd123
 ## Intervention
 asd123
 ## Routine
 asd123
 ## Measures
 asd123

 # Proposed Analysis
 ## analysis
-    Mixed assignment, mixed variable factorial design;
+Mixed assignment, mixed variable factorial design;\
 Two-way ANOVA for each variable

 # Design Considerations
 asd123

 # Implications/Applications (discussion?)
 asd123

 # References
 1. Rivera-Torres, S., Fahey, T. D., & Rivera, M. A. (2019).
 Adherence to Exercise Programs in Older Adults: Informative Report.
 Gerontology and Geriatric Medicine, 5, 233372141882360. doi:10.1177/2333721418823604